Public Health - LGC Awards 2020

-The transfer of responsibility for public health to Local government’s public health responsibilities represent a major opportunity for councils and their partners to protect and improve the health of their local communities.
-Key to the delivering the new responsibilities is the development of evidence-based solutions to reduce inequalities, lessen premature deaths and improve health and wellbeing.
-Marshalling the full scope of a council’s remit in support of these objectives is crucial.
-This award is intended to recognise the contribution of councils which are making the most of their new powers.
+Local government’s role in public health presents a major opportunity for councils and their partners to protect and improve the health of their local communities.
+Entries are likely to focus on the development of evidence-based solutions to reduce health inequalities, the impact of the work in question such as better health and wellbeing or fewer premature deaths, and (potentially) how the totality of the council’s work is helping to achieve the objectives in question.
+This award is intended to recognise the councils that are making the most of their role in public health.

 Submissions should focus on: